ozone4real/subscribe-challenge/README.md

   ```
     ruby app/shop.rb <input_file>
   ```
-  `<input_file>` should contain the items input listed in the format above.
-The file can be in any format
+  `<input_file>` is a path to a file that contains the items input listed in the format above(in the problem statement).
+The file can be in any format.
+You could use the input files in the `input` directory.

 ## Running tests
 From the root directory, run: